-All Prime models come with 15-inch alloy wheels with two-tone covers that give the cheapen the car’s look, though this was likely done for improved aerodynamics.
+All Prime models come with 15-inch alloy wheels with two-tone covers that cheapen the car’s look, though this was likely done for improved aerodynamics.
 You can remove the covers to reveal some nice 5-spoke wheels, but you won’t have center caps.
 The standard Prius, informally known as the liftback, offers standard 17-inch alloys without covers on its touring models.
 You can opt for different 15-inch wheels from Toyota’s accessories catalog for your Prime, though this will cost you extra.
 Failing that, you could see if the dealer will toss you a few center caps.

 Our Prius Prime Premium’s 11.6-inch HD display was reminiscent of the larger screen found in the Tesla’s Model S and X vehicles.
 It not only looks like a tablet, but it also shares the same familiar swipe, zoom, pinch, and tap functionality.
 The buttons on either side of the display are touch sensitive.

 You can use the split-screen capable display for familiar functions like navigation, climate control, and audio, but this is Toyota’s most advanced hybrid vehicle, and this is where you can get your first glimpse into its tech.